Haoming9810/CSS143B-2020Fall/homework/homework_6/problem_1.md

     }
 ```

 As stated in the comment, this is not the most capabable solution for a hash function but it helps us test the knowledge of the hash key vs entry key.
-"Hash key" is the integer value (return value of the hash function) by passing the entry key through the hash function.
+"Hash key" is the integer value (return value of the hash function) produced by passing the entry key through the hash function.
 If multiple entry keys have the same hash key, these entries will be "chained" under the same hash key.
 Here's an example:

 ```
 dictionary[0] = null